envoy/ibeacon-experiment-report/README.md

 # iBeacon not working with iPhone issue investigation report

+## Methodology

+To make collecting data easily, we have three projects

+ - https://github.com/envoy/ibeacon-experiment-ipad As the iBeacon signal source (the one broadcasts)
+ - https://github.com/envoy/ibeacon-experiment-iphone As the iBeacon signal receiver
+ - https://github.com/envoy/ibeacon-experiment-api As a simple REST API for collecting data

+All the logs will be written into `NSUserDefaults` and then syn to the API server.
+In this way, even if we encounter networking issue, the log will still persist and eventually uploaded to server at some point.

 ## Manual testing with scenarios

 We registered users on our simple REST API server representing as different roles in the testing.
 Here's the users